nhachem/stitchr/README.md

 ## The registry ##

+`[NH 7/20/2020]: This database schema has changed and docs need to be updated]`

 Current key registry objects include the `dataset`, `data_persistence` and `schema_column` tables.
 The schema of those registry objects may be in files but, for full functionality the RDBMS Postgres-based implementation is needed.
 Refer to the sql DDL under `$STITCHR_ROOT/sql`

 A data object (table or file, etc) is registered in the "dataset" table and is associated with a data persistence container as its source.
 Metadata needed includes data persistence source (such as jdbc source database and associated schema as the container), or a file with associated target folder and data source root file system.
 For "files" we lump sum object stores such as GS and S3.

-Important annotations include
+Some Important annotations
 * Primary key definitions as sequences but we assert alternate keys to ensure consistency.
 * data_persistence driver and connections info...
-A weakness in the current implementation is that the user/pwd attributes are in the clear.
+A weakness in the current implementation is that the user/pwd attributes are in the clear, but we recently extended the code to support Databricks `com.databricks.dbutils_v1.DBUtilsHolder.dbutils.secrets`
 * `data_persistence.name` is unique.
 For `persistence_type = "file"` the driver is assembled as storage_type/host/db combination.
 * The `schema_column` table holds the schema info and is usually needed when we manipulate objects that are inherently not self-describing (such as CSV or delimited files in general)
 * The `data_persistence.object_name` is assumed unique within its `data_persistence_src_id` persistence.
-    * `format` is database format such as postgresql, vertica, ... , parquet, avro, csv, pipeDelimited...
+    * `format` is database format such as postgresql, vertica, ... , delta, parquet, avro, csv, pipeDelimited...
     * `storage_type` is either "database" or "file" for now and `mode` is either "base" or "derived".
 * In the current version we focus on base objects and data movement between persistence, although the transformation engine (for derived objects) is the key to all data movement.
 * `object_type` is "table", "view", or "file" for now.